Warrant for Arrest “In Rem“

-To ensure that the court obtains in rem jurisdiction, the government must obtain an arrest warrant in rem and serve the in rem arrest warrant on the property either by actual or constructive seizure of the property.
+To ensure that the court obtains in rem jurisdiction, the government must obtain an arrest warrant in rem and serve the in rem arrest warrant on the property either by actual or constructive seizure.

 Procedures to Issue an In Rem Arrest Warrant

-The procedures for issuing a warrant depend on whether the property is already in the government’s custody at the time the complaint is filed.
+The procedures for issuing a warrant depend on whether the property is already in the government’s custody when the complaint is filed.

 When the property is already in the government’s custody and control, then the warrant might be issued by the clerk of the court without any finding of probable cause by a judge or magistrate judge.

-When the property is not in the government’s custody and control, the warrant has the effect of taking the property out of the hands of a non-Government entity.
+When the property is not in the government’s custody and control, the warrant takes the property out of the hands of a non-Government entity.

-The warrant must be issued by the court only upon a finding of probable cause as required in Supplemental Rule G(3)(b).
+The court must issue the warrant only upon a finding of probable cause as required in Supplemental Rule G(3)(b).

-If probable cause is found and the warrant is issued by the court, then it must be delivered “to a person or organization authorized to execute it” as explained in Supplemental Rule G(3)(C).
+Suppose probable cause is found, and the court issues the warrant.
+In that case, it must be delivered “to a person or organization authorized to execute it,” as explained in Supplemental Rule G(3)(C).

 Who is Responsible for Execution of the In Rem Warrant of Arrest?

-In most circumstances, the agency with the responsibility of executing process belongs to the USMS.
+In most circumstances, the agency responsible for executing the process belongs to the USMS.

 This federal agency is responsible for the execution of warrants of arrest in rem.
-On the other hand, the individual department investigative agency has the main responsibility for the execution of seizure warrants.
+On the other hand, the individual department investigative agency is mainly responsible for the execution of seizure warrants.